 5. Work out what you want, and what you need

 The two are rarely the same thing, in our experience.
-Don’t buy things you’ll never want or need (nose hair trimmers, 43-piece all-purpose kitchen tools which peel eggs/dice zucchini and odd exercise tools are all big culprits).
-Spend your money on things that will make you or someone else happy.
+Don’t buy things you’ll never want or need (nose hair trimmers, 43-piece all-purpose kitchen tools which peel eggs/make carrot flowers and odd exercise tools are all big culprits).
+Spend your money on things that will make you (or someone else) happy.

 1. Remember, Black Friday isn’t just for items